Cost of Living: Bali vs Rome (2026)

 Should I move to Bali or Rome?▾

-Rome wins this one convincingly — the data doesn't lie.
-Bali has its charms, but the numbers favor Rome.
+Too close to call — 69 vs 65.
+Rome has a slight edge, but Bali might suit you better depending on your priorities.
 See the full comparison above for rent, safety, internet speed, climate, and democracy scores to decide which city fits your priorities.

 Is it easier to get residency in Bali or Rome?▾